RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 ## BundleGridSampler
 Generates a helical bundle, sampling user-specified ranges of parameters and outputting the lowest-energy bundle encountered (and its accompanying parameter values).
 Sampled parameters are evenly distributed in user-specified ranges; if more than one parameter is sampled, the mover samples an n-dimensional grid of sample values.
 Optionally, this mover can also output PDB files for all bundle geometries sampled.
+Parameters are stored with the pose, and are written in REMARK lines on PDB output.
 Note that because a strand is a special case of a helix, this mover can also be used to sample beta-barrel conformations or mixed alpha-beta structures.

 ```
 <BundleGridSampler name=(&string) symmetry=(0 &int) symmetry_copies=(0 &int) set_dihedrals=(true &bool)